 A real gem and a favourite of many peeps I know.
 You can buy dandelion root, dandelion leaf, or roasted dandelion.

-Dandelion roots are more commonly used to aid digestion, increase appetite and improve the functions of the gall bladder and the liver.
-Dandelion leaves are most commonly used as a natural diuretic to help the body get rid of excess water from bloating or swelling.
+improve the functions of the gall bladder and the liver.
+Dandelion leaves are most commonly used as a natural diuretic to help

 And roasted dandelion has the same properties as the roots as this is what gets roasted, however the taste is completely different and people drink it more as a coffee substitute (but be pre-warned - sub a cup inplace of a coffee by all means, but don't expect this to taste like coffee.
 They are two totally different things)